CLICK ON THE LINED OPTION BOX ON LEFT HAND SIDE FOR OTHER PAGES ON THIS WEBSITE AND THEN PAGE DOWN FOR PICTURES ON THIS PAGE)

 GOLF COURSES: Watersmeet has a golf course off Hwy.
 45. Land O Lakes has a golf course off of Hwy.
 45 and downtown area (off Highway B).

-BIKE TRAILS: The new bike trail includes all of Thousand Island Lake Road from the Watersmeet side to the Land O' Lakes side and connects with the many, many miles of trail.
+BIKING & HIKING TRAILS: The new bike trail includes all of Thousand Island Lake Road from the Watersmeet side to the Land O' Lakes side and connects with the many, many miles of trail.
+Trails also toward Marenisco, etc. (see Fall website on cabin for more information).

 TRAILS AND BRIDGE SYSTEM: The main snowmobile trail becomes our great ATV/UTV/ORV trails when it's not sledding season.
 Snowmobile or ATV (ORV, UTV, fourwheeling) over bridge system of the waterfalls.
 Take some beautiful photos.